chuvanan/rdatatable-cookbook/README.md

 ## how to use this cookbook

-* The easiest clone the repository to your local computer.
-You need the latest version of `R` (3.6.1):
+* The easiest way is to clone the repository to your local computer.
+You need the latest version of `R` (3.6.1) installed before you do the following
+  instructions:

 ``` bash
 git clone https://github.com/chuvanan/rdatatable-cookbook.git